mylanconnolly/parallel/README.md

 performance seems to peak at a concurrency level of 4.
 I would like to hunt down the cause of this bottleneck.

-GNU Parallel supports building pipelines in its templating language.
+GNU parallel supports building pipelines in its templating language.
 I would like to emulate this, but I feel like it would add a fair amount of complexity.